 Here are a few ways to celebrate Family Friday, show appreciation, and foster partnerships.
 Choose one or many!

-- Family Friday Breakfast: Help the children prepare and share breakfast with their parents.
+1. Family Friday Breakfast: Help the children prepare and share breakfast with their parents.

-- Family Picnic: Encourage families to enjoy a picnic together.
+2. Family Picnic: Encourage families to enjoy a picnic together.

-- Family Show And Tell: Let each child show and tell something special about their family.
+3. Family Show And Tell: Let each child show and tell something special about their family.
 Invite them to share photos of the family playing and learning together.

-- Family Photos: Invite families to send photos for display or a slideshow.
+4. Family Photos: Invite families to send photos for display or a slideshow.
 This activity will help kids feel closer to their families and promote family participation in their education.

-- Family Story Time: Host a family storytime where families can read their favorite books to the class, fostering a love for reading and literacy.
+6. Family Story Time: Host a family storytime where families can read their favorite books to the class, fostering a love for reading and literacy.

-- Family Volunteer Day: Support teamwork, social responsibility, and community involvement.
+10. Family Volunteer Day: Support teamwork, social responsibility, and community involvement.
 Plan a family volunteer day where families can volunteer their time to help with a classroom or community service project.

-- Family Collage: Have children bring in family photos for a collage or drawing of a family portrait.
+13. Family Collage: Have children bring in family photos for a collage or drawing of a family portrait.

-- Family Time: Encourage families to spend quality time together through family dinners, movies, or game nights.
+14. Family Time: Encourage families to spend quality time together through family dinners, movies, or game nights.

-- Family Gratitude: Provide materials for families to create gratitude notes for their child’s caregiver, fostering appreciation and kindness.
+15. Gratitude Messages: Provide materials for families to create gratitude notes for their child’s caregiver, fostering appreciation and kindness.

-Use these Week of the Young Child activity ideas to celebrate #WOYC24!
+Use these Week of the Young Child activity ideas to celebrate #WOYC25!
 We encourage you to learn more about the history of the Week of the Young Child and advocate for Early Childhood Education.
 For more information on WOYC from NAEYC, click here.

 Week Of The Young Child FAQs

-When is the Week of the Young Child (WOYC)?Â
+When is the Week of the Young Child (WOYC)?

-What is the theme of the Week of the Young Child 2024?Â
+What is the theme of the Week of the Young Child 2025?

 This year, NAEYC asks everyone in the early education community to Step It Up (SIU).
-During WOYC, the same daily themes will apply, but we encourage you to take them to the next level!Â
+During WOYC, the same daily themes will apply, but we encourage you to take them to the next level!

 How can Families participate in the Week of the Young Child?